Exploring The APA Code of Ethics

 Takeaway

-Due to the nature of the psychologist profession, the APA Ethics Code continues to be a guiding resource for professionals.
-Knowing that their psychologist adheres to the Ethics Code can help clients feel more comfortable as they address complex challenges.
+Due to the nature of the psychologist profession, the American Psychological Association’s Ethics Code continues to be a guiding resource for professionals.
+Knowing that their psychologist adheres to the Ethics Code and won’t engage in problematic behaviors like sexual harassment or discrimination on the basis of socioeconomic status and other factors can help clients feel more comfortable as they address complex challenges.
 If you're looking for a qualified, vetted professional, consider matching with a therapist online or contacting a professional in your area for further guidance.

 Explore mental health options online